srucker-gray/Git-Flow-Practice/README.md

 # hello-world
-This repository is for practicing GitHub Flow.
+This repository is for practicing Git Flow.
 This file describes what is in this repository.